CartoDB/carto-vl/docs/guides/01-getting-started.md

 ```

 ### Defining the viz
-A [`viz`](https://carto.com/developers/carto-vl/reference/#cartoviz) is one of the core elements of CARTO VL and defines how the data will be styled, displayed and processed.
+A [`viz`](https://carto.com/developers/carto-vl/reference/#cartoviz) is one of the core elements of CARTO VL and defines how the data will be styled, displayed, and processed.
 In this case we create an empty viz.

 ```js
 const viz = new carto.Viz();